Develop recordkeeping policies, procedures and tools

 - to indicate a preferred term among synonyms

 - as a guide to allocating classification terms to individual records.

 A thesaurus should be based on a functional approach rather than subject or organisation structure.

-Meanings of terms should be specified.
-It should provide sufficient entry points to allow users to navigate from terms which are not to be used to those that are preferred.
+You should specify the meanings of terms and provide sufficient entry points to enable users to navigate from terms which are not to be used to those that are preferred.

 If you currently have multiple schemes within different areas of the organisation, consider developing a single thesaurus for use across the whole organisation.

 Indicate non-preferred terms if you have multiple terms for the same thing, or old terms that have been replaced.